 With the approval of the President's Office or the appropriate vice-president's office of Bradley University, a faculty member, administrative officer, or staff person may consult with Bradley University legal counsel in order to seek needed advice or interpretation related to the performance of assignments, duties, work, or responsibilities on behalf of Bradley University.
-There must be an identifiable and demonstrable ne counsel. ed in each instance of an approval for acces ss to the University legal
+There must be an identifiable and demonstrable need in each instance of an approval for access to the University legal counsel.